Grafana Plugins Explained

 Savantly Grafana heatmap panel

-The Savantly heatmap enables Grafana to provide a graphical presentation consisting of cells that display values and sorted out by timestamp.
+The Savantly heatmap enables Grafana to provide a graphical presentation consisting of cells that display values and are sorted out by timestamp.
 It visualizes the status of several objects, such as their temperature over the selected period.
 It then maps time series values into the text and colors.
 The heatmap plugin allows you to see the status of a certain object or metric over time.

 Kubernetes app plugin

 Kubernetes is a platform that automates the deployment and management of applications in container environments.
-The Grafana Kubernetes plugin enables you to see a various cluster, node, pod, and container metrics, including memory, CPU, and disk capacity, usage, and other metrics.
+The Grafana Kubernetes plugin enables you to see various cluster, node, pod, and container metrics, including memory, CPU, disk capacity, usage, and other metrics.
 It also allows you to filter and find relevant pod metrics, among many other capabilities.

 Polystat panel plugin

 The Grafana Polystat panel creates a heatmap in the form of hexagons, each representing a certain metric.
 The plugin can group various metrics into a composite metric that provides an overview of the health status of the entire system.
-Additionally, Polystat has an option to drill down to more detailed dashboards for individual hexagons or metrics.
+Additionally, Polystat has the option to drill down to more detailed dashboards for individual hexagons or metrics.

 For example, you can set up a hexagon for each machine, and hovering over this will display the current status of all the metrics values that you have configured.
-Typical metrics include CPU, GPU or fan temperature, processor time, memory, disk utilization, etc. It can display large hexagons and scale them down.
+Typical metrics include CPU, GPU, or fan temperature, processor time, memory, disk utilization, etc. It can display large hexagons and scale them down.
 When the hexagons are physically small to display the entire text, the system will only show tooltip over the polygon.

 Sensu Grafana app plugin

-Sensu is a portable, fast, and easy to deploy monitoring and configuration tool for cloud and on-premise infrastructure, servers, applications, and databases.
+Sensu is a portable, fast, and easy-to-deploy monitoring and configuration tool for cloud and on-premise infrastructure, servers, applications, and databases.
 Generally, it provides deep visibility of the entire infrastructure while interacting with a wide range of systems and components.

 On the other hand, the Sensu data source plugin enables Grafana to display a dashboard that shows all the metrics that Sensu is monitoring.
-Consequently, the plugin provides a list of events and associated graphics that summarizes the metrics and as well as criticalities.
+Consequently, the plugin provides a list of events and associated graphics that summarizes the metrics and criticalities.
 For example, it allows you to query the Sensu API for data such as the clients and their status, event metrics, etc.

 Conclusion